bocadilloproject/bocadillo/README.md

     api.redirect(name='home')
 ```

-Route parameters can be passed as additional keyword arguments to `api.redirect()`.
+**Note**: route parameters can be passed as additional keyword arguments.

 #### By URL